Glossary of religious and spiritual terms

 -- the Father -- and not a Trinity.
 The church at the time was evenly

 divided over whether Arianism was truth or a heresy.
-Constantine's vote
+Because of Constantine's political power, his vote

 photographer, to mean the acceptance of spiritual diversity.
 The word does